List of recurring The Simpsons characters: Barney Gumble

-Benjamin, Doug and Gary
+Benjamin, Doug, and Gary

-Benjamin, Doug and Gary (voiced by Dan Castellaneta, Hank Azaria, and Harry Shearer, respectively) are geeks that were once Homer Simpson's dormitory roommates at Springfield University.
+Benjamin, Doug, and Gary (voiced by Dan Castellaneta, Hank Azaria, and Harry Shearer, respectively) are geeks that were once Homer Simpson's dormitory roommates at Springfield University.
 Benjamin carries a calculator on his belt, Doug is overweight and wears a pocket protector, and Gary wears horn-rimmed glasses and uses ear medicine.
 The writer of "Homer Goes to College", Conan O'Brien partially based them on three guys he went to college with, who, he said, were "incredible nerds".
 Director Jim Reardon used a caricature of animator Rich Moore and colored it black for Gary.

 Bernice Hibbert

-Bernice Hibbert (voiced by Tress MacNeille in 1991–2020, Dawnn Lewis in 2021–present) is Dr. Julius Hibbert's wife and is loosely based on the Clair Huxtable character from The Cosby Show.
+Bernice Hibbert (voiced by Tress MacNeille from 1999 to 2019, Maggie Roswell in "Bart After Dark", Dawnn Lewis since 2021) is Dr. Julius Hibbert's wife and is loosely based on the Clair Huxtable character from The Cosby Show.
 The Hibberts have three children, two boys and a girl.
 Nevertheless, her marriage is on the rocks; she refuses to kiss her husband, even in front of an entire audience.
 Her drinking has been joked about on several occasions.
 She fainted when she read that "Prohibition" had been introduced to Springfield and attends Springfield Alcoholics Anonymous meetings.

 Bill and Marty

 Bill and Marty (voiced by Harry Shearer and Dan Castellaneta) are two radio show hosts and DJs on Springfield's own radio station KBBL.
 Bill is middle-aged and balding, while Marty is younger and has a full head of hair.
 They are responsible for giving Bart his elephant, Stampy, although they were surprised when Bart wanted Stampy, because they thought he would choose the other prize, $10,000.
-When Mr. Burns monopolized the local media in "Fraudcast News", he fired the duo, but they have returned to the job in later episodes.
+When Mr. Burns monopolized the local media in "Fraudcast News", he fired the duo, but they returned to the job in later episodes.

 Billy

-Billy (voiced by Tress MacNeille) is Troy McClure's assistant who appeared in "Lisa the Simpson", and "Bart the Mother".
+Billy (voiced by Nancy Cartwright in "Lisa the Simpson" and Russi Taylor in "Bart the Mother") is Troy McClure's assistant who appeared in "Lisa the Simpson", and "Bart the Mother".
 He was supposed to appear in more episodes, but due to the death of McClure's voice actor Phil Hartman, he was retired along with McClure.
 Billy is a child who appears in Troy McClure's educational films.
 He appears in the films "Birds: Our Fine Feathered Colleagues", and "Someone's in the Kitchen with DNA".
 A similar child named Jimmy (who at one point McClure also calls Billy) appears in "The Meat Council Presents: 'Meat and You: Partners in Freedom'" in the episode, "Lisa the Vegetarian".